 Barclay is affiliated with the Religious Society of Friends and is one of the top Christian online schools in Michigan.
 The college offers four online bachelor’s degrees: biblical studies, business management, Christian leadership, and psychology.
 The biblical studies program offers an academic perspective on the Bible, covering topics such as hermeneutics, church history, and systematic theology.

 The Christian leadership degree prepares graduates for service positions with the church or ministry, combining knowledge in theology, Bible studies, and general leadership.
 The business management program offers a Christian approach to general principles of business, including marketing, finance, human resources, and leadership.
 The psychology program offers a broad overview of various psychological theories and approaches, including abnormal psychology, social psychology, and family systems.
 All four programs include a liberal arts core that introduces fundamental topics in the humanities, along with a Bible studies core that covers topics in interpretation methods and Pauline epistles.

-Barclay is nationally accredited from the Association for Biblical Higher Education (ABHE).
+Barclay is nationally accredited by the Higher Learning Commission (HLC).